taichimaeda/spectec/spectec/test-lean4/TEST.md

   Byte : Type
 but is expected to have type
   List (List Byte) : Type
-./././SpecTec.lean: error: type mismatch ft has type
+SpecTec.lean: error: type mismatch ft has type
   Functype : Type
 but is expected to have type
   List Functype : Type
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Mem.length' mem has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Mem.length' mem has type
   Mem
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Memtype.length' mem has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Memtype.length' mem has type
   Memtype
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Limits.length' mem has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Limits.length' mem has type
   Limits
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Prod.length' mem has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Prod.length' mem has type
   U32 × U32
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Start.length' start has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Start.length' start has type
   Start
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Funcidx.length' start has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Funcidx.length' start has type
   Funcidx
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Idx.length' start has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Idx.length' start has type
   Idx
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Nat.length' start has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Nat.length' start has type
   Nat
-./././SpecTec.lean: error: application type mismatch Prod.mk import argument import
+SpecTec.lean: error: application type mismatch
+  Prod.mk import
+argument
+  import